-The sex of a crop does not always matter with many plants, but with cannabis grows, knowing the gender and the sex of your plant is immensely important to both growers and breeders, as the types of flowers will be crucial to the quality and value of the end product (good, seedless buds are always going to be worth more than lower-quality cannabis).
+The sex of a crop does not always matter, but with marijuana grows, knowing the gender and the sex of your plant is vital to both growers and breeders.
+The type of weed is crucial to the quality and value of the end product.
+Seedless buds are worth more than lower-quality cannabis, for example.

-Unplanted, regular seeds will typically possess a 50% male and 50% female probability, but most seed banks and companies offer genetically altered feminized seeds, which diminishes some of the risk of pollination if a male phenotype lacking resinous buds happens to get mixed in.
+Unplanted, regular seeds will typically possess a 50/50 chance of producing a male or female plant.
+Most seed banks and companies offer genetically altered feminized seeds, which diminishes some of the risks of pollination if a male phenotype lacking resinous buds gets mixed in.

-By eliminating the issue early on and quickly removing a male from the garden, however, you can ensure that your end result will be healthy female plants, leading to high yields of consumable herb.
-While both males and females possess the basic therapeutic benefits of cannabis, the benefits of growing females will always appeal much more to both growers and consumers alike.
+By eliminating the issue early on and quickly removing a male from the garden, you can ensure that your result is healthy female plants.

-Keep reading to discover how to see if your cannabis plant is male or female…
+Keep reading to discover how to differentiate between male and female plants.

-At the easiest explanation, a female cannabis plant means you will have better nugs!
-If you are intending on cultivating marijuana, the most likely goal is to produce useable, smokeable, or sellable product in the end, so a female crop is the only one that you will want.
+A female cannabis plant means you will have better nugs!
+If you intend to cultivate marijuana, the most likely goal is to produce usable, smokable, or sellable product in the end.
+Therefore, you only want the female plant.

-This is why the production of feminized seeds has become such a big thing, because instead of leaving it up to luck, you can be sure that the seeds you plant will end up being female.
+This is why the production of feminized seeds has become such a big thing.
+Instead of leaving it to luck, you know the seeds you plant will produce female marijuana plants.

-Like we said, this article is mainly aimed at those who will be growing cannabis plants from seeds that they pulled from their own nugs, or otherwise random seeds (possibly even from hermaphrodite cannabis plants) that they know are not feminized.
+sAs we said, this article is for those who grow cannabis plants from seeds they pulled from their nugs.
+You will also find this guide useful if you have random seeds that you know are not feminized.

 The old saying goes that “there is no stigma on a female clone for plants that look like marijuana,” and this rings true even to this day.

-Of course, clones can get a little pricey.
-While there’s typically a big difference in cost for recreational or medical patients (med customers usually get about a 50% price reduction), you can expect to pay around $20-$30 for a single plant.
+Also, they make sexing cannabis – and knowing how to tell if your plant is male or female before flowering – totally irrelevant.
+On the downside, clones are expensive.
+While there’s typically a big difference in cost for recreational or medical patients (MMJ cardholders usually get a 50% price reduction or thereabouts), you can expect to pay around $20-$30 for a single plant.

-With a clone, so much of the guessing work is taken out of the growing game; as long as your operation (i.e. your light setup, grow space, ventilation system etc) is up to snuff, you theoretically should know the exact type of yields you’ll be getting.
-And moreover, for one individual (unless you’re Snoop Dogg), a single plant will generally provide more than enough bud for a long, long time.
+With a clone, you get to take a lot of guesswork out of the equation.
+As long as your growing operation is stable, you theoretically should know the exact type of yields you’ll get.
+Moreover, for one individual (unless you’re Snoop Dogg), a single plant will generally provide more than enough bud for a long, long time.

 Various Growing Stages of the Marijuana Crop

-Some individuals call the vegetative stage the “childhood” of the plant, because the primary purpose of the crop during this time is to grow taller and stronger; it is not yet important for the crop to focus on yielding or flowering.
+Some individuals call the vegetative stage the “childhood” of the plant because the primary purpose of the crop during this time is to grow taller and stronger.
+It is not yet necessary for the crop to focus on yielding or flowering.

-During the vegetative stage – the first 6 weeks – it is actually extremely challenging (if not impossible) to determine the gender of each plant, so a grower needs to wait until the signs of pre-flowering are visible, which is sort of a sweet spot between the vegetative and flowering stages.
-Catching the males during this sweet spot and separating them from the female crops could minimize many future problems.
+During the vegetative stage, it is incredibly challenging (if not impossible) to determine the gender of each plant.
+Therefore, a grower needs to wait until the signs of pre-flowering are visible, a sweet spot between the vegetative and flowering stages.
+Catching the males during this short period and separating them from the female crops could minimize many future problems.

 How Can You Determine a Cannabis Plant’s Gender?

-After the first 6 weeks, you will begin noticing little pre-flowers near the growth tips, and they will either appear slightly pointed at the ends, or more rounded.
-With some strains it is more challenging to notice a difference right away, but essentially, a female plant will have a calyx – which is the slightly more pointed option – while a male will have the aforementioned mini pollen sacs that are round or roughly oval in shape.
+After the first six weeks, you will begin noticing little pre-flowers near the growth tips.
+They will either appear slightly pointed at the ends or more rounded.
+With some strains, it is more challenging to see a difference right away.
+A female plant will have a calyx – which is the slightly more pointed option.
+A male will have the aforementioned mini pollen sacs that are round or roughly oval.

-If you cannot seem to tell the difference yet, wait a few more days.
-If the green pre-flower grows a white hair, known as a pistil, it is definitely female.
-Pistils will never be green in color, so look for something light colored and fuzzy.
+If you cannot tell the difference yet, wait a few more days.
+If the green pre-flower grows a white hair, known as a pistil, it is female.
+Pistils are never green in color, so look for something light-colored and fuzzy.

-Females typically take a bit longer to express their gender than the male cannabis plant does, so be patient with your crops and check regularly so you can manage any males in the bunch accordingly and in a timely manner.
+Females typically take a bit longer to express their gender than the male cannabis plant does.
+As a result, be patient with your crops and regularly check them so you can manage any males in the bunch accordingly.

-The male plant’s “little green balls,” so to speak, will continue to grow larger and larger, filling up with more and more pollen, until they eventually burst and leak pollen everywhere.
-You’ll want to catch the male before this happens, as the spread of pollen will fertilize the females, at which point their buds will quit developing.
+The male plant’s “little green balls” will continue to grow larger, filling up with more pollen until they eventually burst and leak pollen everywhere.
+You need to catch the male before this happens, as the spread of pollen will fertilize the females.
+At this point, their buds will stop developing.